Participant Support Costs Guidance

 - Honorarium awards; charge these expenses to 66800: Awards/Honorariums.

-- Compensation or incentive payments to human research subjects; charge these expenses to 62150: Participant Compensation.
+- Compensation or incentive payments to human research subjects or stakeholder / advisory group participants; charge these expenses to 62150: Participant Compensation.

 3. Accounting for Participant Support Costs.